xrrocha/nobocoder/README.md

 herre: you probably meant one of Set(here)
 Whaddaya mean 'notaword'?

-Let's take a look at this version.
+This humble code snippet has a wealth of useful information for us.
+Let's embark!

-We first filter out term appearing in the dictionary:
+Our first step is to filter out terms appearing in the dictionary:

 ```scala
 terms.filter(term => !(dictionary contains term))